albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

 jwt-secret = "jwk.json"
 ```

-I will update this repo if i already solve this
+I will update this repo if i have already solve this

-## and what is `localhost:6000` ?
+## and what is `localhost:6000`?

-I think mozilla not providing the source code for that.
+I think Mozilla not providing the source code for that.
 We have to provide our own backend service

 <br>
 <br>